alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 ## Making the shelter
 Disclaimer : complete beginner in sewing, so take this for what it is.

+### Material choice
+Material choice was dictated by a mix of my requirement of low weight and availability from european suppliers.
+I read quite a bit of literature, mostly from BPL and myog subreddit, to help me with my choice.
+I ended up with the following materials :

+* Bathtub : waterproof silpoly PU4000 55g/sqm : its durability/weight/waterproofness characteristics seemed like a good compromise.
+Sourced from [adventurexpert](https://www.adventurexpert.com/product/20d-silpoly-pu-4000/).
+I bought 4 meters, but less is required.
+* Side panels : breathable, water resistant PTX Quantum 35g/sqm : very light, water resistant, breathable, it also seemed like a good choice for my requirements sourced from [extremtextil](https://www.extremtextil.de/en/ripstop-nylon-ptx-quantum-downproof-35g-sqm.html?number=71007.ROT).
+I bought 4 meters, but less is required.
+* Netting : 155 mesh/qcm (1000 meshes/inch²) : 25g/sqm : the smallest holes/lightest combo I could find, on [extremtextil](https://www.extremtextil.de/en/mosquito-net-polyamid-155-mesh-qcm-25g-sqm-ultralight.html?number=70667.SW) also.
+I bougth 4 meters, but less is required.
+* Webbing : To make loops to attach the tent, I used 10 mm grosgrain.
+On [extremtextil](https://www.extremtextil.de/en/grossgrain-ribbon-polyester-10mm.html)
+* #3 zipper : cheap and low weight, can be found anywhere.

+I bought too much of everything, but this being my first project, I prefered to have some stuff to practice on.

 ### Tools used
 * A sewing machine, obviously.
 Mine is a Toyota RS2000.